Turn Your Passion into a Career Teaching K-6

 Elementary Education and Special Education Dual Endorsement

-- 45 credit hours in special education major courses.
+• 45 credit hours in elementary education major courses

-- 43 credit hours in elementary education major courses.
+• 37 credit hours in special education major courses

 Teaching Certification

-Completion of the education program does not guarantee certification.
 Students who successfully meet state required competencies may qualify for a Nebraska Teaching Certificate.
-Continuous growth in knowledge, pedagogy and professionalism, as well as satisfactory performance during student teaching and completion of Praxis II for each content area as required by Nebraska Rule is in the recommendation for certification.
+Continuous growth in knowledge, pedagogy and professionalism, as well as satisfactory performance during student teaching and completion of Praxis Content test(s) for each content area as required by Nebraska Rule is in the recommendation for certification.

 The Assurance of Accreditation